-A one-day ticket at the park is around $100 depending on whether the water park is open or not, but if you purchase before you go, it’s cheaper.
+A one-day ticket at the park is around $100 for one park and $125 for two, but if you purchase online, you save $15 off of each ticket.
 There are also other discounts available online, so make sure to check before going to the park.
-In addition to the tickets for the park alone, you can get combination tickets with Sea Life Aquarium, the Orlando Eye and Madame Tussauds.
+In addition to the tickets for the park alone, you can get combination tickets with many of the attractions at ICON Park, including Sea Life Aquarium, the Orlando Eye and Madame Tussauds..

 Go – No Go

-Overall, we think Legoland is well worth a day trip.
+Overall, we think Legoland Florida is well worth a day trip.

 If you visit the park, send us some pics.
 We always love to see families out and about.